What Are the Best WooCommerce Security Tips? (10 Must-Do Steps)

 Keep Multiple Backups

 While backups won’t prevent hackers from targeting your site, they serve as a safety net to protect your important data if your website is ever compromised.
-Backing up your data means making copies of it, and these copies come in handy if your site faces a cyberattack or other problems, like your computer breaking or your site crashing because of too many visitors.
+Backing up your data means making copies of it, and these copies come in handy if your site faces a cyberattack or other problems, like your computer breaking down or your site crashing because of too many visitors.

 Imagine it as a safety plan.
 If something bad happens to your website, like a hacker causing trouble or your website suddenly going down, having backups is like having spare copies of your work.
 These spare copies can help you put your website back together, just like how spare parts can fix a broken toy.